5 stars

 There must be concrete evidence that you have put your money at risk and have taken serious steps to the completion of your business plan.
 You can show that by investing in a Canadian business, completing a commercial lease agreement, buying equipment, hiring employees, etc. It would not be enough to only register your business in Canada and submit your business plan.
 You need to show real evidence that you have reasonably committed to the execution of your business plan.

 Nigerian businesses have historically been a boon to the Canadian economy and industry sectors.
 Nigeria has built an international reputation for its work in the sectors of oil and gas, maritime management, automotive and automation work, tech, and healthcare.
 As these businesses thrive and expand domestically, many professionals look to industry and manufacturing opportunities in Canada as their future business destination and a site for collaboration and innovation.
+In the tech sector, venture capital funds play a crucial role in supporting innovative businesses.
+Securing investment from these funds can facilitate business growth and immigration, making it easier for entrepreneurs to establish and expand their ventures in Canada.

 Petroleum Industry

 Nigeria and Canada share high levels of investment in the oil and gas industry.
 Nigerian companies with expertise in the sector find their acumen and experience warmly welcomed in Canada’s industry-friendly environment.
-Canada’s Deputy High Commissioner in Nigeria, Ryan Ward stated that:
+Canada’s Deputy High Commissioner in Nigeria, Ryan Ward, stated that:

-“We’re doing a lot of work to promote innovation linkages between our countries, and are seeing increasing interest from Nigerian startups looking to grow in Canada…There is significant interest in both Nigeria and Canada in growing our mutual trade and investment relationship.
+“We’re doing a lot of work to promote innovation linkages between our countries and are seeing increasing interest from Nigerian startups looking to grow in Canada…There is significant interest in both Nigeria and Canada in growing our mutual trade and investment relationship.
 Some of the sectors of greatest potential in Nigeria – particularly around the extractive industries – are areas where Canada has strong experience and leading technology solutions.”

 Maritime Management